Power-control theory of gender and delinquency: Limitations

 According to Julian Tanner, he offers two interesting critical comments.
 Though the power control theory effectively explains common delinquency among ordinary youth, it does not explain violent and repetitive crime and, therefore, the power control theory cannot predict such behavior.
 In addition, the power control theory suggests that parents in egalitarian households are more likely to raise females as delinquent than a female growing up in a patriarchal family; however, UCR (uniform crime report) data shows that the opposite association exists and that the involvement in female labor force is actually related to lower levels of female delinquency.
 Also, after years of refining the power control theory, theorists have found the notion that mothers being more controlling over their daughters are more likely to be found in egalitarian families than patriarchal families, which is the opposite relationship the power control theory would likely predict.

 When the theory was refined over the years, Singer and Levine (1988) found mixed support for the theory in their early attempts to test this theory.
 While mothers were seen to be more controlling over their daughters than their sons, the authors also found this to be more so with egalitarian than patriarchal families, which is a finding opposite to what power control theory would predict.

 Theory extended beyond family

 The theory has been extended into adult social roles as well.
 Stratified behaviors typically associated with males, particularly those in authoritative positions, are now being seen more frequently in females attaining powerful roles.
 And like their male counterparts, their power is used to control those persons in subordinate roles, as indicated by the rise in reports of sexual harassment (cougar syndrome) and cronyism.

 Despite the explanation of social roles, there has not been a feminist theory that is fully developed to explain for the uniqueness of female criminality.
 While males are reported to be more involved in every type of crime, females tend to be arrested for considerably minor property crimes.
 This is due to the idea that the character and level of female crime is not consistent with the traditional sociological explanations of crime.

+Gender socialization refers to the process by which individuals learn and internalize societal expectations associated with their assigned gender.
+This process significantly impacts various life aspects, including susceptibility to engaging in or becoming victims of criminal activities.
+Understanding the nexus between gender socialization and crime is crucial for developing effective prevention strategies and equitable justice systems.